phwelo/php-long-polling/README.md

 A very simple demonstration of long-polling with AJAX (jQuery) and PHP.
 Long-polling makes near "real-time" applications possible.
 The client does not request new data every X seconds/minutes, the client gets new data delivered when there is new data (push-notification style).
-This is an improved, cleaned and documented fork of https://github.com/lincolnbrito/php-ajax-long-polling !
-Big thanks, man.
+This is a fork of https://github.com/panique/php-long-polling

 ## What is long-polling (and short polling) ?

-#### Short-polling

-Send a request to the server, get an instant answer.
-Do this every x seconds, minutes etc. to keep your application up-to-date.
-But: This costs a lot of requests.

 #### Long-polling